Year and a day rule: As a sentence for felons

 A year and a day is a minimum incarceration sentence for felonies in many jurisdictions, and is one of the main features distinguishing felonies from misdemeanors.
-For some crimes, this is the minimum penalty, as traditionally in English-speaking, common law countries, misdemeanors may not entail a sentence of a year or more (hence, "eleven months and twenty-nine days") whereas felonies are traditionally punished by incarceration of over one year, hence "a year and a day."
+For some crimes, this is the minimum penalty, as traditionally in English-speaking, common law countries, misdemeanors may not entail a sentence of more than a year, whereas felonies are traditionally punished by incarceration of over one year, hence "a year and a day."
 Furthermore, in many jurisdictions, prisoners are eligible for parole only if their sentences are longer than a year; by imposing a sentence of a year and a day, judges can offer defendants a chance at parole.
 In the United States federal system, only sentences exceeding one year allow prisoners to obtain early release for good behaviour while incarcerated.
 As a result, a sentence of a year and a day can lead to less time served than a sentence of a year.